12 Top-Rated Tourist Attractions & Things to Do in Toledo, Ohio

 The lighthouse has a rich history dating back to the 1800s, when it played a significant role in the Toledo shipping channel.

-Learn about the history of the Great Lakes and get a first-hand view at hundreds of artifacts at the National Museum of the Great Lakes.
-There are interactive exhibits throughout the building that tell the stories and significance of the Great Lakes on the United States.
+Learn about the history of the Great Lakes and get a first-hand view of hundreds of artifacts at the National Museum of the Great Lakes.
+There are interactive exhibits throughout the building that tell the stories and significance of the Great Lakes in the United States.

 One of the most impressive exhibits is the century-old Col. James Schoonmaker ship, which is part of the museum and open for self-guided tours.
 Step outside to enjoy the maritime park located on the Maumee River.